 Effects that trigger at a specific phase of a turn (such as at the beginning or end of a turn) are phase triggered effects.
-A game element with a phase triggered effect must be able to use that effect as that phase begins for it to trigger.

 8.1b "Starts the Game" Triggered Effect

 Some game effects trigger when a character starts the game.
 This occurs when a character is first added to the map, which could be during game setup, from outside the game, from the Sideline, or when replacing another character.